Chart Color Schemes

 Educational outcomes in Forster fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 16.8%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 11.9%, followed by postgraduate qualifications (2.8%) and graduate diplomas (2.1%).
-Vocational credentials are prominent, with 42.2% of residents aged 15+ holding them - advanced diplomas at 10.8% and certificates at 31.4%.
-A total of 23.2% of the population is actively pursuing formal education, including 8.8% in primary, 7.2% in secondary, and 1.6% in tertiary education.
+The area's university qualification rate is 16.8%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 11.9%, followed by postgraduate qualifications (2.8%) and graduate diplomas (2.1%).
+Trade and technical skills are prevalent, with 42.2% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.8% and certificates at 31.4%.

-A substantial 23.2% of the population actively pursues formal education.
+Currently, 23.2% of the population is actively engaged in formal education.
 This includes 8.8% in primary education, 7.2% in secondary education, and 1.6% pursuing tertiary education.

 Frequently Asked Questions - Education